AyeshaQadir7/Hackathon/README.md

 - Published the project on GitHub for version control.
 - Deployed the live project on Vercel, making it accessible online.

-I also added some interactivity by enabling the toggling of section visibility using TypeScript.

 ## 📝 Milestone 3: Dynamic Resume Builder with Form